MattechLab/monalisa/docs/rst/2-3-4_binning_cardiac.rst

       :alt: cardiac_binning_08

    Then press the button "Filter Signal".
-   The filtered signal appears then in blue on the right pannel.
+   The filtered signal appears then in blue on the right panel.
    You can press "Hide Yelow" to discard the reference signal.

    .. image:: ../images/cardiac_binning/cardiac_binning_09.png